DanielMcIntyre56/cli_notes/README.md

 - `Python3` is used for the script entry points and database interaction.
 - `SQLAlchemy` is used to interact with the database within the Python package.
 - `Ansible` is used to automatically apply configuration required for the project, for example installing MySQL, running Alembic migrations, granting correct permissions on MySQL databases.
+- `GitHub Actions` is used to automate building and deploying the latest development version of the project.

+### Releases
+- The latest stable release of this project will have the `latest` tag.
+This is the release which should be used generally.
+- There is also a development release which contains a release build with the latest version committed to the master branch.
+This release is for testing and will not be stable and may contain bugs.
+It will also contain the very latest changes to the project.

 ### Debugging